Victorian Marmalade - Dwyne (Dwine) Genealogy & Personal Site

 5. Remove from heat, drain off and retain liquid, allow to cool.

 7. Working on a tray (to retain liquid), cut fruit in half and scrape contents into a course metal sieve.
 Allow to drain then remove pips/pits/seeds, or work pulp through sieve.
 Place all but pips/pits/seeds in jam pot.
+If you measure out your 1000g of retained liquid, use it to thin out the pulp/pip mixture while sieving.

 8. Cut peel into suitable size strips/bits and place in jam pot.
+We use all of the peel, you may want less.
+We think ½ would be more than MaMade

 12. When boiling you are looking for a finish temperature of 219-220f (103.5c) measured at centre of jam pot and liquid: